 However, if income has exceeded £210,000 in 2018-19 and 2019-20 and £312,000 in 2020-21 and 2021-22 the maximum pension contribution would be £28,000 (see table above).
 This is subject to the MPAA not having been triggered.

 The amount that can be carried forward from any tax year to which the taper applied is the balance of the tapered annual allowance.

+The calculations can appear complex.
 You must use up your annual allowance for the current tax year first.
-Any outstanding annual allowance can then be carried forward from 2017-18 (the earliest of the three carry forward years available).
-Please be mindful that you must have been in a pension arrangement in an earlier year to have unused annual allowance to carry forward, although you don't need to have contributed.
+Any outstanding annual allowance can then be carried forward from 2018-19 onwards (the earliest of the three carry forward years available).
+Please be mindful that you must have been in a pension arrangement in an earlier year to have unused annual allowance to carry forward, although you don't need to have contributed to that pension plan.

-Therefore, there is an excellent opportunity for high earners to make use of the unused allowance from the tax year 2017-18 before it is lost (after 5 April 2021).
+There remains an excellent opportunity for high earners to make use of the unused allowance from the tax year 2018-19 before it is lost (after 5 April 2022).

 The definition of income for the £240,000 figure is ‘adjusted income’ which is total taxable income from all sources including earned income.
 All pension contributions are included in annual allowance calculations (though the calculations of the amounts to be included differ between defined contribution and defined benefit arrangements).

 If adjusted income is more than £240,000, the taper will only take effect if the ‘threshold income’ limit (of £200,000) is also breached.
 This test is intended to help protect those with spikes in earnings or contributions.
 If an individual’s net income is less than the £200,000 threshold, then they will not normally be subject to the tapered annual allowance.
 Care is needed here, with any new salary sacrifice arrangement (set-up on or after 9 July 2015), which may be included in the calculation.
 If in doubt, please speak to us for guidance.